 In addition to correcting lens flaws, this module can change the projection type of your image.
 Set this combobox to the desired projection type (e.g. "rectilinear", "fish-eye", "panoramic", "equirectangular", "orthographic", "stereographic", "equisolid angle", "thoby fish-eye").
-To correct the aspect ratio of an anamorphic lens, use the perspective correction module.
+To correct the aspect ratio of an anamorphic lens, use the rotate and perspective module.